kanna5/brave-byom-proxy/README.md

 ```
 - **Summarize your thinking:** Always start your response with a <think></think> block.
 Use it to store a concise summary of your reasoning for your own reference later in the conversation.
 It will be visible only to you.
 ```

+### Alternatives

+Try [OpenRouter](https://openrouter.ai/) if an additional third party is acceptable.

+With OpenRouter, adding the `:online` suffix to any model name enables research capabilities (access to tools like web search, calculator, and more), and it's compatible with the `v1/chat/completions` API.